AkumaVenom/UE5-InventoryTemplate/README.md

 Replicated for multiplayer.

-Migration to another project is possible and works fine.
+Migration to another project is possible and works fine, All you need to do is replace a few MasterCharacter_BP cast to's with your own player character & add the inventory system component to your own character.

 [https://discord.gg/Uf8Q8usSmk](https://discord.gg/Uf8Q8usSmk)